 There’s no better place to do just that than in the Home of the Blues and the Birthplace of Rock ‘n’ Roll.

 The University of Memphis is situated in the middle of a cultural mecca.
 Whether you like to eat, reflect on the past or take in the arts, there’s something for everyone within minutes of the campus.

 The Highland Strip

-Head west on Southern Avenue or Walker Avenue and you will bump into South Highland Avenue, also known as the Highland Strip, A fun collection of restaurants and shops.
-Brother Juniper’s on Walker near Highland is a nationally acclaimed breakfast and lunch spot that received a shout out from Rachael Ray in her book, Best Eats in Town.
-Also on Walker Avenue are other University faves—RP Tracks, Garibaldi’s Pizza, Moe’s and the Tiger Bookstore.
-Over on the Highland Strip, you can catch great eats at Café Eclectic and other restaurants, or find some unique items at the boutiques and shops.
+Head west on Walker Avenue and you’ll bump into Highland Avenue, also known as the Highland Strip: a fun collection of restaurants and shops.
+Listen to live music at Newby’s or the Bluff, or grab a burger from Ubee’s.
+Need a late night snack?
+Check out Insomnia Cookie.
+Enjoy a cappuccino while you study at Cafe Eclectic, or jump start your day with breakfast at Brother Juniper’s on Walker, a nationally acclaimed breakfast and lunch spot that received a shout out from Rachael Ray in her book, Best Eats in Town.
+Also on Walker Avenue are other University faves – RP Tracks, Garibaldi’s Pizza, Moe’s and the Tiger Bookstore.

 A short drive from campus: